 SendGrid — Scalable and Built for Developers via API

-SendGrid, an email API provider, is popular for developers seeking a scalable and reliable email delivery service.
+SendGrid, a widely used email API provider, is popular for developers seeking a scalable and reliable email delivery service.
 Its robust API allows for seamless integration with applications and websites.

 Sendgrid pricing: Starts at $20/month for sending up to 100,000 emails/month | 60-day free trial available.

 SendGrid is heavily focused on transactional email and reliable delivery, making it a strong alternative to Mailjet, particularly for developer-driven teams.
-While Mailjet balances marketing and transactional use cases, SendGrid is built first and foremost as a dependable SMTP email service.
+While Mailjet balances marketing and transactional use cases, SendGrid is built first and foremost as a dependable SMTP relay provider.

 - Robust API.
 SendGrid’s well-documented and feature-rich API eliminates the need for complex workarounds and allows for seamless automation of email workflows, from transactional emails to marketing campaigns;